sourcegraph/handbook/content/direction/code-graph/batch-changes/index.md

 #### 3-year vision

-Bring the same experience to all developers
+Bring the same experience to all developers.

 Once we have created a product that is a leader for enterprises, we will focus on making it available to the largest number of developers possible.